The Complete Guide

 Federal grant reviewers aren't just evaluating your project.
 They're evaluating your organization's ability to manage federal dollars responsibly.

-The Five Components of Grant Readiness for Government Agencies
+The Four Foundations of Grant Readiness

 01